voltrue2/data-defender/README.md

 **NOTE**: This module alone does NOT store data in a database and it does NOT read from any database.

+## How To Install

+`npm install data-defencer`

 ## API

+### .useExceptionError()

+When invoked, the module will return an error for an error.

 ### .create(schemaName [string])

 Returns a schema object to allow you to define constraints on each data property.

-It will throw an error if trying to create a schema that has already been created.
+It will return an error if trying to create a schema that has already been created.

 **Example**: